Nordic International Film Festival is based in New York City at the Roxy Cinema in Tribeca

 DCP AND BLU-RAY SCREENINGS

 All films will screen at the festival in DCP or BLU-Ray at the Victor Borge Hall Cinema at Scandinavia House.
 We will nominate according to categories listed above and select the winning film in each category in the official selection.
-Winner is entitled to use to laurels on poster and all marketing material.
+The winner is entitled to use to laurels on the poster and all marketing material.
 DCP's, Blu-Rays and awards can be picked up our shipped towards postage up to no later than one month after the festival.

 NIFF reserves the right to make any necessary changes in regulations or scheduling.